• Skip to main content

 Our easy YouTube Portugal Golden Visa Guide.

-There are currently three investment options to qualify for the Portugal Golden Visa scheme.
+There are currently five investment options to qualify for the Portugal Golden Visa scheme.
 Real estate investments are the most popular, accounting for almost 94% of applications.

 Note: Portugal Golden Visa Program New Rules from January 2022

 Portugal’s Parliament has passed amendments to this residency by investment program.
 The Portugal Golden Visa’s new rules include limitations on where investment properties can be located and increased investment thresholds.
-All figures in this article reflect the new 2022 Portugal Golden visa requirements.
+All figures in this article reflect the current 2023 Portugal Golden visa requirements.

 The property can be your residence, an investment property to let, or a commercial property.